illumio/terraform-provider-illumio-core/docs/resources/enforcement_boundary.md

 - `name` (String) Name of the Enforcement Boundary
 - `providers` (Block Set, Min: 1) providers for Enforcement Boundary.
 Only one actor can be specified in one providers block (see [below for nested schema](#nestedblock--providers))

+### Optional

+- `enabled` (Boolean) Enabled flag.
+Determines whether the rule will be enabled in ruleset or not.
+Default value: "true"

 ### Read-Only

 - `caps` (List of String) User permissions for the object